The towering trees and prized plants in our yards? There’s more to them than meets the eye.

 Declining trees can quickly turn a lovely landscape into a liability.
 Think about it this way: if a tree is suffering from leaf loss, it can’t provide the same shady spots or energy-saving cooling effects of a full, healthy tree.
 Or, a visibly declining tree could detract from your yard’s curb appeal.
 After all, hanging branches or browning leaves don’t quite say, “welcome home.”

 And those are just a few examples.
-The point is, it’s so important to protect your green investment with proper pruning, mulching, watering and fertilization.
+The point is, it’s important to protect your green investment with Plant Health Care practices such as proper pruning, mulching, watering, and fertilization.

 As far as species, there aren’t particular plants or trees that add more value than others.
 Health is the number one factor, and when you add plants or trees that are naturally suited for your region, they have a much better chance at remaining healthy and vigorous.